hyperspy/hyperspy/doc/user_guide/eels.rst

 It offers insights into the material's electronic properties, bonding, and local environments.
 Therefore, we cannot model them from first-principles because i) the material is usually unknown ii) HyperSpy only supports Hydrogenic and Hartree-Slater EELS core-loss models.
-Instead, the :py:class:`~._components.eels_cl_edge.EELSCLEdge` component include feature for EELS fine structure modelling and analysis using functions to mimic the fine structure features.
-The most basic consists on modelling the fine structure of ionization edges using a spline function.
+Instead, the :py:class:`~._components.eels_cl_edge.EELSCLEdge` component includes features for EELS fine structure modelling and analysis using functions to mimic the fine structure features.
+The most basic consists in modelling the fine structure of ionization edges using a spline function.
 You can activate this feature by setting the :py:attr:`~._components.eels_cl_edge.EELSCLEdge.fine_structure_active` attribute of a given :py:class:`~._components.eels_cl_edge.EELSCLEdge` component to `True`.
 For example: